jfcloutier/karma_system/design_notes/acting.md

     pending --> can_seek : an experience matches the goal
     pending --> cannot_seek: no experience matches the goal cannot_seek --> [*]
-    can_seek --> executing : looking for a feasible plan or executing it executing --> executed : the plan was executed executed --> achieved : the goal was realized executed --> [*] : the goal was not realized
+    can_seek --> can_execute : the goal has a feasible plan
+    can_execute --> executing : executing the goal's plan
+    executing --> executed : the plan was executed executed --> achieved : the goal was realized executed --> [*] : the goal was not realized